-IMO 2021 requirements do not cover servers or staff onshore but they clearly have a major impact on fleet management.
-For example, the individual managing the Fleet IT policy and documentation (usually, the 'Fleet ICT Manager') will would also
+IMO 2021 requirements do not cover servers or staff onshore but they clearly have a major impact on yacht management.
+For example, the individual managing the superyacht's IT policy and documentation (usually, the 'ICT Manager') would also normally be responsible for the owner/ manager ISM documentation system.

-Critically, under IMO 2021, at a minimum a ship's SMS will identify the party ashore and onboard taking responsibility for cyber security (ICT Manager, Chief Security Officer, or any other).
+Critically, under IMO 2021, at a minimum a superyacht's SMS will identify the party ashore and onboard taking responsibility for cyber security (ICT Manager, Chief Security Officer, or any other).